 At Pizzafari, you can get a personal cheese pizza served with a small Caesar salad for $9.99.
 For the same price, there are also gluten and dairy allergy-friendly options available.
 If you need a little more variety, vegetable, pepperoni and sausage and pepperoni pizzas only cost up to an extra dollar.
 There are also allergy-friendly brownies and cookies available for under $5.

 2. Flame Tree Barbecue

 Once again, we’re highlighting a counter-service restaurant that has entrees large enough to split between at least two people.
 All entrees have a price range of $10.99 to $16.29, so at most, you’d spend about $8.50 per person.
 Choose between 1/2 smoked chicken or St. Louis Ribs platters.
 The platters come with baked beans and coleslaw.
 You can also opt for baked mac and cheese with pulled pork ($11.99) or a smoked pulled pork sandwich ($10.99).

 3. Eight Spoon Cafe

 Eight Spoon Cafe is a small, outdoor food kiosk across from Adventurers Outpost — it’s easy to walk right past it.
 This hidden gem serves snack-sized baked macaroni and cheese bowls.
 A simple, plain mac and cheese bowl will only set you back $4.49!
 If you want to add pulled pork, the price increases by a couple dollars.

 If you’re in need of a cheap breakfast, Kusafiri Coffee Shop & Bakery has a variety of value items.
 Start your day with a sausage, egg and cheese biscuit for $6.99, or go a simpler route with assorted muffins and danishes or a pistachio honey croissant for under $5.
-If you’re hungrier later in the day, opt for the chicken curry ($10.49).
+If you’re hungrier later in the day, opt for the marinated chicken flatbread sandwich ($10.49).